 Lawmakers need to move quickly while the public is paying attention and willing to weigh in on proposed changes, said Majority Leader Brendan Sharkey, D-Hamden, soon to be House speaker.
-In the past, he said, gun lobbyists have successfully fought attempts to revamp gun control laws, such as placing limits on larger-capacity magazines, with little opposing comment.

 "The public has not weighed in on that, in part because they have not been focused on it," Sharkey said.
 "Unfortunately, the tragedy has brought this issue to the top of the public’s list of things we need to look at.
 I think that’s a good thing.
 They’ll feel a need to participate and have a role in shaping the policy."

 Democratic Gov. Dannel P. Malloy said his administration plans to work with legislators in the wake of Newtown.